HaimFC/UNIX-programming-and-system-calls/README.md

-# UNIX Programming and System Calls
+# UNIX Programming and calls

-This project consists of several exercises designed to practice UNIX programming concepts and system calls.
-The program includes features such as process and thread creation, PID management, and inter-process communication.
+This project implements a series of exercises designed to practice UNIX programming and system calls.
+It includes process management, thread creation, and file manipulation.

 ## Features

 ### Functions

 1. **`pid_t my_fork(void)`**:
+   - Creates a new process using `fork()`.
-   - Calls `fork()` and returns the value on success.
+   - Returns the PID of the new process on success.
-   - Prints an error message and exits if `fork()` fails.
+   - Prints an error message and exits the program if `fork()` fails.

 2. **`void print_pids(int fd, short unsigned int N, short unsigned int G)`**:
-   - Creates processes up to generation `G`, each process printing its PID and generation.
+   - Generates processes up to `G` generations, each printing its PID and generation.
-   - Outputs the result to a specified file descriptor.
+   - The output is written to the specified file.

 3. **`void count_lines(short unsigned int G)`**:
-   - Counts the number of lines in a file (`out.txt`) and prints statistics about generations.
+   - Counts the number of lines in `out.txt` for each generation using `grep` and `wc`.
+   - Prints the line counts in decreasing order of generations.

 4. **`void print_threads(short unsigned int N)`**:
-   - Creates `N` threads, each printing a message in the correct order.
+   - Creates `N` threads, each printing "Hi.
+I'm thread number i" in the correct order.

 5. **`int main(int argc, char* argv[])`**:
-   - Opens/creates the file `out.txt`.
-   - Calls `print_pids`, `count_lines`, and `print_threads`.

-### Output

-- The program outputs lines to `out.txt` in a structured format.
-- Prints line count statistics for each generation to the screen.
+   - Accepts two arguments:
+     - `N`: Number of iterations per process/thread.
+     - `G`: Number of generations for process creation.
-- Displays thread messages in the correct order.
+   - Executes the tasks:
+     1. Writes process details to `out.txt`.
+     2. Counts and prints the lines for each generation.
+     3. Creates threads and prints their messages.

 ### Example